aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/navigation-and-interaction/bookmarks/add-and-delete-bookmark/_index.md

 ---
-title: Add and Delete a Bookmark using Aspose.PDF for .NET
+title: Add and Delete a Bookmark
 linktitle: Add and Delete a Bookmark
 type: docs
 weight: 10